5 Equations Where The Difference Is Equal To 3

 (x² + 3x + 1) - (x² + 3x - 2) = 3

 Here, we have two quadratic expressions.
-While they appear complex, notice that the and 3x terms cancel out when we subtract the second expression from the first.
-The remaining constant difference is 1 - (-2) = 3, fulfilling our requirement.
-This example shows that even in more complex equations, careful manipulation of terms can result in a consistent difference.
+In real terms, this example shows that even in more complex equations, careful manipulation of terms can result in a consistent difference.
+That's why while they appear complex, notice that the and 3x terms cancel out when we subtract the second expression from the first.
+Think about it: the remaining constant difference is 1 - (-2) = 3, fulfilling our requirement.
 The selection of coefficients (the numbers multiplying the variables) is crucial for achieving the desired constant difference.

 Equation 4: Exploring Equations with Absolute Values